mvdctop/Movie_Data_Capture/README.md

 * If you do not agree to any of the above terms, please do not use the project and project results

 # Sponsor
-I am a college student and currently have high living and tuition costs and I want to reduce my family's dependence
+I am a college student and currently have high living and tuition costs and I want to reduce my financial dependence on my family

-If the program helps you, you can sponsor by.
+If the program helps you, you can sponsor by:

 ## Crypto
 * USDT TRC-20: `TCVvFxeMuHFaECVMiHrxWD9b5QGX8DVQNV`

+For new functions and new feature requirements, all can be customized for a fee by communicating in the above way.
+And you can give me work to do.

 Thanks!